Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Generative AI-driven Digital Twin Architecture

 \subsection{Digital Twin Decision-Making}

 After achieving the virtual-real mapping, DTs can timely analyze real-world data and provide decision-making results to ICPSs \cite{yu2024bi}.
-GAI-driven DTs enable intelligent and reliable applications, such as smart manufacturing, fault detection, and predictive maintenance.
-For smart manufacturing, GAI-driven DTs can timely forecast product testing and evaluate manufacturing strategies based on generated fault diagnosis.
+GenAI-driven DTs enable intelligent and reliable applications, such as smart manufacturing\cite{wen2024generativeIoT}, intelligent assessment\cite{FENG2023109896}, and fault detection and predictive maintenance\cite{10195218, FENG2022108319}.
+For example, in smart manufacturing\cite{wen2024generativeIoT}, GenAI-driven DTs can forecast product life in a timely manner and evaluate manufacturing plans based on generated fault diagnosis.
 Then, manufacturers can react according to the feedback conveyed by DTs.
+In the intelligent assessment of gear surface degradation\cite{FENG2023109896}, by generating synthetic data that represents surface defects, GenAI-driven DTs can recognize different stages and types of gear wear with higher precision.
+Besides, in fault detection and predictive maintenance\cite{10195218}, by combining GenAI and domain adversarial graph networks, DTs can better diagnose bearing faults by learning domain-invariant features.